ynput/ayon-documentation/website/docs/artist_hosts_maya_arnold.md

 When creating the instance, two objectsets are created; `content` and `proxy`.
 Meshes in the `proxy` objectset will be the viewport representation when loading as `standin`.

 ### Arnold Scene Source Proxy Workflow
-Users need to create Arnold Scene Source first. `AssMain` set is then created with `assMain_content_SET` and `assMain_proxy_SET` as its children.
+`AssMain` set is  created with `assMain_content_SET` and `assMain_proxy_SET` as its children.
 In order to utilize operators and proxies, the content and proxy nodes need to share the same names (including the shape names and CBIDs).
 This is done by parenting the content and proxy nodes into separate groups.
 For example:

 ![Arnold Scene Source](assets/maya-arnold_scene_source.png)